aiqualitylab/SeleniumSelfHealing.Reqnroll/README.md

 **Ready to see AI fix your tests automatically?
 Run it now! 🚀**

 For detailed explanations, check the commented code in `Utilities/` folder!

+## Advanced Self-Healing Concepts

+The current implementation uses the first locator the AI suggests.
+That works for one test, but in bigger suites you need to be more careful — a locator that works isn't always the right one.
+Some ideas to take it further:

+### Don't Trust the First Match
+- Don't just accept the first element that makes the test pass — it might be the wrong one
+- Ask the AI for a few ranked options instead of one
+- Pick the best one by checking:
+  - Does it match only one element?
+  - Does it use something stable like an `id` instead of a shaky XPath?
+  - Does it actually fit what we're looking for?

+### Use a Confidence Score
+- High confidence: fix it automatically
+- Medium confidence: fix it but flag it for a human to check
+- Low confidence: don't fix it, just show the options and let a human decide

+### Watch It at Scale
+- In big suites you can't check every fix by hand
+- Keep an eye on how many fixes get flagged
+- Watch for the same step getting fixed over and over — that usually means a weak locator

+### Make It a Feedback Loop
+- If a step keeps getting healed, fix the locator for real instead of healing it every run
+- Use that history to find the weak spots in your tests
+- Self-healing should help you find problems, not become a crutch